deepdoctection/deepdoctection/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
+**Bug** 💥
-A clear and concise description of what the bug is.
+Please describe the error you encoutered

-**Expected behavior**
+**Expected behavior**  🧮
-A clear and concise description of what you expected to happen.
+Describe what you would have expected

-**Screenshots**
+**Screenshots** 🖼
-If applicable, add screenshots to help explain your problem.
+If possible, please add a screenshot of the error message, if possible

 **Desktop (please complete the following information, if any other than the one in the install requirements):**
  - OS: [e.g. iOS]

-**Additional context**
+**Additional context** 🧬
-Add any other context about the problem here.
+If necessary add some context related to the problem